Home > Insights > Taxes > 4 Tips to Help Maximize Your Charitable Impact

 Soon-to-be retirees often use DAFs to plan for charitable giving throughout retirement.
 By front-loading your DAF during your high income-earning years, you can lower your taxable income in the current year while setting aside funds for giving in retirement when your income (and tax rate) may be lower.

 Another benefit is that the assets within the DAF can be invested and grow tax-exempt within the account.
-This provides you with an opportunity to establish a charitable legacy for future generations of family members, as children and grandchildren can have a say in how assets are donated to various organizations.
+Doing so provides you with an opportunity to establish a charitable legacy for future generations of family members, as children and grandchildren can have a say in how assets are donated to various organizations.

 #4 – Consider a qualified charitable distribution (QCD).

-If you’re over the age of 70 1/2, you may want to consider donating a portion of your IRA required minimum distribution (RMD) to a charity.
+If you’re over the age of 70 ½, you may want to consider donating a portion of your IRA required minimum distribution (RMD) to a charity.

 There are a few requirements that must be met in order for your charitable donation to count as a QCD: